bounswe/bounswe2024group10/README.md

 By default, started web application will be running on localhost:3000 and the spring application will be running of localhost:8080 if no other port will specified in the application.properties file.

+# Running the application online
+Use that url to access the application: animaltroove.com